astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optional**,
    *type: str*,
    *default: 'gaussian'*,
-   DM influence function model
+   DM influence function model.
+What are the other possible one?

 .. option:: InfCoupling

    **Optional**,
    *type: list of float*,
    *default: 0.0*,
-   DM influence function model mechanical coupling Must be the same length as NumberActuators?
+   DM influence function model mechanical coupling.
+Unclear to me what this does.
+   Must be the same length as NumberActuators?

 .. option:: DmHeights